Explore Unity and God in the Bible & the Spiritual Identity of the LORD

 The Story of the Bible teaches humanity the story of life, a story that reminds all who hear that all is one.

-To onsider B. Conscious Bible Theory in a Bible Study format, explore the Bible Study text titled Bibliture: Genesis - The Ten Commandments, The First Seventy Chapters.
+Explore the Bible Study Questions and the text titled Bibliture: Genesis - The Ten Commandments, The First Seventy Chapters.
 This book is available as a Kindle, Paperback, or Hardcover.

 The First Seventy: A Retelling Commentary is available for free on Soundcloud or as a Kindle